eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 ===================

 Governance document defines the security behavior of domains and topics.
-It is an XML document and its format is specified in OMG DDS Security Version 1.1 Section 9.4.1.2.3
+It is an XML document and its format is specified in OMG DDS Security Version 1.1 Section 9.4.1.2.3.

-The attributes that specified in Governance document must match with the remote one for establishing communication.
+This section describes the properties that can be specified in a permissions document.
+An example of a governance document is provided in `Create a signed governance document`_.
+The options that are specified in Governance document must match with the remote node to establishing communication.

 Protection Kinds